Juliette Losq

 Losq received a BA in English Literature and Art History at Newnham College, Cambridge, commencing her studies in 1997.
-In 2001, Losq received a Master of Arts in 18th century British and French Art from Courtauld Institute of Art.
+In 2001, Losq received a Master of Arts in 18th century British and French Art from the Courtauld Institute of Art.
 She graduated with a BA in Fine Art: Painting from Wimbledon College of Arts in 2007.
 She was awarded her MA in Fine Art from Royal Academy Schools in 2010.

 Awards

 As a first year undergraduate arts student, Losq won the Jerwood Drawing Prize, the UK’s most prestigious drawing competition.
 The chair of the judges panel commented: “The most staggering thing after we decided on the winner, of course we didn’t know her name, was that it was a student – a first year BA student – who happened to go to Wimbledon College of Art.”

 In 2010 she received the first place Winsor & Newton Painting Prize.

 In 2014 she was voted John Moores Painting Prize Visitors’ Choice for her watercolor work Vinculum, described as "a stunning feat, belying the usual expectations of a watercolour... with its dizzying sense of perspective and incredible detail."

 She was awarded the John Ruskin Prize 2019, a multi-disciplinary award for those "artists, designers and makers whose work defies easy categorisation".